domhanak/droolsjbpm-integration/kie-server-parent/kie-server-remote/kie-server-graphql/kie-server-graphql-jbpm/docs/api/README.md

 ## Authorization

 In order ot use the API.
-You need to have a user with roles registered in KIE Server - `rest-all, kie-server`.
+You need to have a user with roles - `rest-all` and `kie-server` registered in KIE Server.
 Authorization with tokens is suggested.

 ## Variables